KenImade/alx-airbnb-database/database-adv-script/README.md

 # Advanced Queries

-This script contains SQL queries that retrieves the following information:
+This directory contains SQL queries that retrieves the following information:

 ## Join Queries